Minimally Invasive Spine Surgery

 What Should I Expect After MISS?

-• Follow instructions for cleaning and maintaining your bandage and incision.
+• Follow proper cleaning instructions: Follow surgeon-given instructions for cleaning and maintaining your bandage and incision.
 If you experience more swelling and pain than usual, excessive pus at the site or a fever, call your doctor for instructions.

-• Start exercising as soon as your surgeon clears you.
-A body in motion — walking, running and exercise — strengthens muscles, reduces pain, improves blood flow and speeds up recovery time.
+• Start exercising when your surgeon clears you: A body in motion — walking, running and other exercise — strengthens muscles, reduces pain, improves blood flow and speeds up recovery time.

-• Get back to regular routines slowly and carefully.
-There should be no rush.
+• Get back to regular routines slowly and carefully: There should be no rush in getting back into your routine.
 Know your body and how it responds to pain.
 When getting back in shape, some pain is to be expected.

 How Long Does It Take to Recover From MISS?

 On average, someone who undergoes MISS can have a hospital stay of one to two days.
 However, there can be some exceptions to this rule.
-An individual can go home the same day for MIS decompressive surgery, whereas MIS fusion patients stay overnight or for two days.
+An individual can go home the same day for MISS decompressive surgery, whereas MISS fusion patients stay overnight or for two days.
 Most patients feel comfortable returning to administrative work after two to three weeks.
 After four weeks, a surgeon will generally clear decompressive surgery patients for physical activity.
-An MIS fusion usually has patients returning to their physical activities in around eight weeks.
+A MISS fusion usually has patients returning to their physical activities in around eight weeks.

 Results can vary for every individual.
 Young, healthy and active individuals may have a shorter recovery time than elderly, overweight or inactive patients.

-What Signs Should I Look for to Call My Surgeon Immediately?
+What Signs Should I Look for to Call My Surgeon or 911 Immediately?

 Recovering from back spine surgery is never an easy process.
 Patients should expect mild to moderate discomfort and physical limitations during recovery while their body heals.